briankeny/elalert/README.md

 ## Prerequisites
 - Python 3.x
 - Required dependencies installed (see installation section)
-- Elastic Kibana API key stored in a `.env` file or passed via cli arguments
+- Elastic API key stored in a `.env` file in the project root

 ## Installation
 1. Clone the repository: